negrinho/deep_architect/docs/source/tutorials/new_frameworks.rst

 Supporting new frameworks
 -------------------------

-Explains how to support a new framework in DeepArchitect.
 Supporting a framework in DeepArchitect requires the specialization of the module definition for that particular framework.
-For the frameworks that we currently support, the necessary changes across frameworks are minimal and result mostly from framework idiosyncrasies, e.g., what information needs to kept around to create a computational graph.
+For the frameworks that we currently support, the necessary changes across frameworks are minimal resulting mostly from framework idiosyncrasies, e.g., what information is needed to create a computational graph.

 DeepArchitect is not limited to the frameworks that we currently support.
 Aside from module specialization, most of the other code in DeepArchitect is general and can be reused without changes across frameworks, e.g., searchers, logging, and visualization.
 We will walk the reader over the implementation of some of the helpers for the frameworks that are currently supported.

 Specializing the module class
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^